Creating a better criminal justice system thoughtfully and responsibly

 Since joining CDAC as Deputy Executive Director in 2013, Arnold Hanuman has managed critical negotiations across diverse stakeholder groups to promote safer and healthy communities across the state.
 A leading expert in criminal justice legislation, Arnold provides statewide trainings, serves on statewide task forces, improves public policy and has earned deep respect on both sides of the aisle.

-Timothy Lane has been a part of the CDAC policy team since May 2016 after serving over 14 years as Deputy District Attorney in Colorado’s 1st Judicial District.
-Specializing in constitutional law, mental health competency, at-risk populations and bond reform, he provides statewide training on these topics, legislative analysis and consultation.
+Timothy Lane has been a part of the CDAC Policy Team since May 2016 after serving over 14 years as a Deputy District Attorney in Colorado’s 1st Judicial District (Gilpin, Jefferson).
+Recognized for his objective legal analysis and knowledge of constitutional law, he provides policy consultation and statewide training on legislative updates, mental health competency, at-risk populations and bond reform.

 “CDAC has one of the most respected voices at the Capitol.
 You can always count on them to be honest, knowledgeable and committed to the safety and health of people in Colorado.”